NehharShah/portfolio/pages/posts/Blockchain101.md

 If the internet enables connectivity, Blockchain enables trust and transparency.

 Blockchain represents a distributed ledger that records transactions between two entities in a verifiable and permanent way through the use of cryptography.
-Herein it is based on Cryptography and Human Logic.
+Herein it is based on **Cryptography and Human Logic**.

 Blockchain is a program that holds conditions and describes how to improve respective conditions according to inputs that are received.
 These inputs are called transactions.
 A blockchain architecture has the following components: